Lutando/docs-oxd/sources/libraries/node/index.md

 oxd-node
 ========

-oxd=node is a client library for the Gluu oxd Server.
+oxd-node is a client library for the Gluu oxd Server.
 For information about oxd, visit [http://oxd.gluu.org](http://oxd.gluu.org)

 Installation